minhnhatmai/Advanced_Deep_Learning_Midterm/readme.md

-# KMNIST Feedforward Neural Network with Adam Optimizer
+# KMNIST Feedforward Neural Network with optimizers (Adam ,AdamW and RMSProp)

 This project trains a feedforward neural network on the KMNIST dataset using TensorFlow and Keras, with K-Fold cross-validation and optimizers (Adam ,AdamW and RMSProp).